Nathan Healy

 Property Tax Exemption State tax exemption Exempts your solar system’s added value from property tax assessment.
 Annual savings based on local tax rates.
 Learn More

-To provide you with an accurate description of Michigan’s solar property tax exemption program, I would need the correct legislative text or official documentation that specifically addresses solar energy systems and their property tax treatment.
-If you have the proper documentation for Michigan’s solar property tax exemption incentive, please share that instead, and I’ll be happy to create a clear, detailed explanation for homeowners.
+To provide you with an accurate description of Michigan’s solar Property Tax Exemption incentive, I would need the correct source documentation.
+Michigan does have solar property tax exemption programs, but they would be found under different legislation, typically in Michigan’s property tax statutes.
+If you can provide the correct documentation for Michigan’s solar property tax exemption program, I’d be happy to create a clear, detailed explanation for homeowners.

-The financial benefits depend on your specific utility company.
+The financial benefit depends on your utility provider.
 DTE Energy customers receive approximately 8.5 cents per kWh for off-peak exports and around 14 cents per kWh during summer peak hours (4-7pm).
-Consumers Energy credits range from 9-16 cents per kWh depending on season and time, with the highest rates during summer peak (2-7pm).
-Indiana-Michigan Power offers 12.4 cents per kWh, while Lansing Board of Water & Light provides 6-10 cents per kWh plus an additional 1.3 cents per kWh for the first five years.
-Any unused credits roll over month-to-month as dollar amounts that can be applied to future electricity bills.
+Consumers Energy credits range from 9-16 cents per kWh depending on season and time of day, with the highest rates during summer peak (2-7pm).
+Indiana-Michigan Power offers 12.4 cents per kWh for all exports.
+Lansing Board of Water & Light provides 6-10 cents per kWh, plus an additional 1.3 cents per kWh for five years if you transfer your Renewable Energy Credits to the utility.
+Any unused credits roll over month to month as dollar amounts that apply to future supply charges on your bills.

 Ready to start saving with solar?